-The standard late night snack after a few drinks in Vienna has to be a Käsekrainer at one of the many würstelständer in the city.
-Although the Käserkrainer is particularly loved by the Viennese, it has broader historical connections.
-This is because it was actually ‘invented’ by two butchers from Upper Austria in the 1960s, who originally called in Kasermandl in reference to the cheese but also to some local Tirolean musicians with that name who perfectly captured the gritty, rustic nature of the sausage.
+The standard late night snack after a few drinks in Vienna has to be a Käsekrainer.
+Something one will get at one of the many Würstelstände in the city.
+Although the meal is particularly loved by the Viennese, it has broader historical connections.